 KOSPI Index – P/E Ratio (TTM & Forward) & EPS (TTM & Forward)

-* The table presents both trailing and forecasted Earnings Per Share (EPS), with values indexed to a base of 100 as of January 1, 2022.
-EPS (TTM) reflects the aggregate earnings of the KOSPI index stocks for the past 12 months and is calculated using the net income of the companies.
-EPS (Forward) is the forecasted (analyst consensus) earnings per share for the next 12 months and is calculated using the estimated operating profit of the companies.
+* The table presents both trailing and forecasted Earnings Per Share (EPS), with values indexed to a base of 100 as of January 1, 2023.
+EPS (TTM) reflects the aggregate earnings of the KOSPI index stocks for the past 12 months.
+EPS (Forward) is the forecasted (analyst consensus) earnings per share for the next 12 months.

 Earnings Growth of South Korean Companies